alexieyizhe/htn-dashboard/README.md

 ## 🤔 Product Vision and Design
 I tried to design with user experience in mind, so there are lots of quality of life improvements in the app like alerts that notify what the user still needs to do, microinteractions, live saving, etc.

 Given additional time, some aspects of a fully fledged web app for hackers are already present.
-The help, settings, and log out buttons are very easily able to be functional.
+The help, settings, and log out buttons are very easily able to be made functional.
 I would definitely implement an authentication system that hides the app under authenticated routes.

 Almost none of the app is hard coded - instead, most of the data pulls from the global store (if this was a full web app, I would imagine the app would be querying a backend to get this information, and persisting it in the store temporarily).
 If extended to a full web app, features like the toast, or the greeting, can be customized to fit the user when they log in, when the app first loads, or even periodically as seen fit.